Here is an overview of our areas of learning and development at Oxhill Nursery School.

 We aim to guide children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

 Through a variety of experiences, the children are made aware of themselves and their families.
 They have first-hand experiences to observe, predict, make decisions and have discussions through opportunities to experiment and investigate through the natural environment e.g. working in the allotment, growing vegetables/flowers and exploring natural objects and caring for living things.

 We use the immediate environment as well as further afield; we discuss weather, the changing seasons, other countries in the wider world.
 Children can discuss their past and what they remember – we use artefacts and resources to show history in a simple way.
 Staff ask open-ended questions like, “How can we..?” and “What would happen if…?” are used.

 Children have access to interactive screens in each class and engage with programs which are designed for young children and offer an introduction to Information Technology and the basic skills required.
 We have a selection of ICT equipment.
 ICT is about learning to control equipment as well as using computers.
 ICT includes microphones, recorders and robotic toys as well as every day equipment e.g. photocopier, digital cameras, video recorders and microwave.

 Expressive Arts and Design

-Creating something that is unique; either by themselves or by working together in a group gives each child satisfaction and helps boost self confidence.
+The children are supported to value their own unique ideas rather than reproducing those of someone else.
+Creating something that is unique; either by themselves or by working together in a group gives each child satisfaction and helps boost self-confidence.